Little Gaddesden WI

 Here in Little Gaddesden WI we celebrated our 100th birthday in 2019.

-At most monthly meetings, on the 3rd Thursday of the month, at 7.30pm in the Village Hall, we hear from a speaker, for example having recently learnt about bee-keeping, gem stones and the Luton hat industry.
-Many meetings are open to non-members.
+At most monthly meetings, on the 3rd Thursday of the month, at 7.30 pm in the Village Hall, we hear from a speaker, for example having recently learnt about Smiths Coffee Importers, Chalk Stream Conservation and Brain Injury in Women.
+The majority of meetings are open to non-members.

 We do enjoy welcoming new members to our varied and interesting meetings.
 Do come and join us.
 The WI is what you make it.